idaholab/TMAP8/doc/content/verification_and_validation/ver-1fc.md

     id=ver-1fc_comparison_temperature_transient_x0.09
     caption=Comparison of temperature value over time from TMAP8, TMAP7, and ABAQUS in the composite structure at $x = 0.09$ m.

+## Input files

+The input file for this case can be found at [/ver-1fc.i], which is also used as test in TMAP8 at [/ver-1fc/tests].

 !bibtex bibliography